 - Volunteering and being of service is often described as a very important aspect of a full recovery from alcoholism.
 Feeling useful and needed boosts self-esteem and compassion.
 It is also scientifically proven that helping others benefits the volunteer on many levels.

-- Developing healthy and effecting ways of coping with life is a must for sobriety and recovery.
+- Developing healthy and effective ways of coping with life is a must for sobriety and recovery.
 Learning these strategies is where time in rehab coupled with 12-Step groups comes in handy.

 - Sadly, being in recovery also means accepting that certain relationships have been damaged beyond repair, but doing everything possible to make amends to that person and finding forgiveness for self as well.

 We make it our business at Restore LA to understand every aspect of alcohol addiction recovery.
-Community support, luxury accommodations, outdoor activities, holistic treatments and volunteering, all supported by diverse forms of therapy and licensed professionals, is what you will find here with us.
+Community support, luxury accommodations, outdoor activities, holistic treatments, and volunteering, all supported by diverse forms of therapy and licensed professionals, is what you will find here with us.
+Visit our alcohol rehab center in Simi Valley at 6918 Owensmouth Ave Canoga Park, CA 91303 24/7 Admissions (818) 722-9019.
+On-Site Contact (818) 806-3914.